AnishLaddha/redis-go/README.md

 ## Using redis-go
 You can find out more about the resp2 protocol [here](https://redis.io/docs/latest/develop/reference/protocol-spec/)

-redis-go currently supports: Ping, Echo, Set (with expiry), and Get.
-It will support Del very shortly
+redis-go currently supports:
+Ping, Echo, Set (incl expiry), Get and Del (single key).
+It will support multi key Del soon.